The Shetland Textile Museum holds a collection of Shetland textiles which shows the heritage skills unique to these Isles.

 The Shetland Textile Museum Trust has been a registered Scottish charity since 1997.
 There are currently 8 elected trustees:

-- Barbara Gray (Chair)
+- Barbara Gray (Chairman)

-- Dorota Rychlik (Vice-Chair)
+- Dorota Rychlik (Vice-Chairman)

-- Lizzie Ratter (Secretary)
+- Lizzie Simmons

 - Selina-May Miller